Cobrowse Security Architecture

 - Downloading visitor session resources from the customer website to the agent browser.

 Any HTML input field can be masked from the Agent and Glance service.

 Masked fields can be identified two ways:

-- Glance always masks any input field having a glance_masked attribute.
+- Glance always masks any input field having a glance_masked class or attribute.
 Example: